 Ali vs Capita Customer Management Ltd

-Ali argued that there was a financial incentive for women to stay at home after childbirth and that a mother and father have the same role in taking care of a child post childbirth meaning they should receive the same benefits.
+Ali argued that there was a financial incentive for women to stay at home after childbirth but not the father.
+Arguing that a mother and father have the same role in taking care of a child post childbirth meaning they should receive the same benefits.

-Ali’s case was overturned, and the judges concluded that the arguments were an ‘attack against the whole statutory scheme’ and that the ‘entire period of maternity leave, following childbirth, is for more than facilitating childcare.
+Ali’s case was overturned.
+The judges concluded that the arguments were an ‘attack against the whole statutory scheme.’
+Stating that the ‘entire period of maternity leave, following childbirth, is for more than facilitating childcare.
 Arguing that maternity leave/pay is the period for a woman to recuperate from giving birth whilst shared parental leave was predominately about caring for the child.

 Hextall vs Chief Constable of Leicestershire Police

-Leicestershire Police offer 18 weeks full pay to women on maternity leave followed by 39 weeks of statutory maternity pay, whereas employees on shared parental leave only received the statutory amount.
+Leicestershire Police offer 18 weeks full pay to women on maternity leave followed by 39 weeks of statutory maternity pay.
+Employees on shared parental leave only received the statutory amount.